 She is passionate about leading students to understand and enjoy math.
 She is also passionate about being Mom to her now-adult children.
 In her spare time Cynthia is travelling, gardening, shed-hunting with Jim, hiking with Frisco, cooking from the garden, reading, or knitting.
 She is very impressed with Star Academy and

 Steve joined Star Academy in the spring of 2015.
-He has been working in the field of education for over 25 years, first as a teacher and then as an administrator.
-Steve lives in Oakland, with his wife Kate and daughters Olivia and Eliza; his oldest daughter, Alice lives in San Francisco.
-Outside of Star Academy, Steve likes to mountain bike, hike and ski and spend time with his family, including his many pets.
+He has been working in the field of education for over 35 years, first as a teacher, then as an administrator, and most recently, back in the classroom as a teacher.
+Steve lives in Oakland, with his wife, two dogs and two cats.
+His two youngest daughters are finishing up college and his oldest daughter just welcomed her first child to the family.
+Outside of Star Academy, Steve likes to mountain bike, hike and ski and spend time with his family.

 A graduate of Bellarmine University in Louisville, Kentucky, with a degree in Special Education, Kathy enjoyed a 40-year career as a Special Education teacher in San Francisco.
 She then discovered the perfect “retirement” opportunity at Star where she has spent the past 7 years as an assistant and Making Math Real specialist.
 She never tires helping students succeed while improving their self-confidence.
 Kathy adores her three grandchildren who keep her very busy on weekends along with her Portuguese Water Dog pup.